 What you think you want is not what you really want

-Do you think you truly know what you want?
+Do you know what you really want?

 ✳️✳️✳️